 The walking tour is hosted on the free, Story City App, which uses GPS functionality to guide you on this tour through Ouro Preto town.
 Even if, as an international traveller, you don’t have mobile data in Brazil, you can pre-download this tour via Wi-Fi to your mobile device and do the tour offline!
 Which means the tour is available 24/7 so you can do the tour when it suits you!
 You can download the app on your iOs or Android device here.

 We partner with local people and businesses, like our guide for this tour, Marcelo, so you get the best location information, history, and urban legends.
-The tour includes both audio and text as well as visuals of some of Ouro Pretos most spectacular sites.
+The audio tour includes visuals of some of Ouro Preto’s most spectacular sites.

 Check out the video below to see how Story City works!
 The free walking tour of Ouro Preto is Story City’s first history tour, so while the video below talks about our fictional Australian choose your adventures, don’t worry, the tour of Ouro Preto is full of facts, local history and urban legends.

-The tour should take you between 1hr to 1.5hrs and will visit 10 unmissable locations in Ouro Preto town including:
+The tour should take you between 1-1.5hrs and will visit 10 unmissable locations in Ouro Preto town including:

 - Museum de Inconfidencia,